LiberTEM/LiberTEM/docs/source/usage.rst

 ..  figure:: ./images/use/pick_frame.png

-If you are interested in limited region, ROI provide option to select rectangle, disk.
+If you are interested in a limited region, the ROI dropdown provides the option to select a rectangular region.
 For example if you select "Rect", the average/standard deviation is calculated over all images that lie inside selected rectangle.
-You can adjust the disk/rectangle by dragging the handles in the GUI.
+You can adjust the rectangle by dragging the handles in the GUI.

 .. figure:: ./images/use/rect.png